William Francis Ganong Jr.

 William Francis Ganong Jr. (July 6, 1924 – December 23, 2007) was an American physiologist at the University of California, San Francisco (UCSF), and was one of the first scientists to trace how the brain controls important internal functions of the body.

-Life
+Early life

-William Francis "Fran" Ganong Jr. was born in Northampton, Massachusetts, the son of renowned botanist and Smith College professor William Francis Ganong Sr. and geologist Anna Hobbet Ganong.
-Dr. Ganong died in Albany, California at the age of 83, after living with prostate cancer for 17 years.
+William Francis "Fran" Ganong Jr. was born in Northampton, Massachusetts, the son of botanist and Smith College professor William Francis Ganong Sr. and geologist Anna Hobbet Ganong.